afritz1/OpenTESArena/README.md

 # OpenTESArena

-This open-source project aims to be a modern engine re-implementation for "The Elder Scrolls: Arena" by Bethesda Softworks.
-It is written in C++17 and uses SDL2 for cross-platform video, WildMIDI for music, and OpenAL Soft for sound and mixing.
-There is currently support for Windows, Linux, and macOS.
+This open-source project aims to be a modern engine re-implementation for "The Elder Scrolls: Arena" from 1994 by Bethesda Softworks.
+It is written in C++17 and uses SDL2, WildMIDI for music, and OpenAL Soft for sound and mixing.
+There is support for Windows, Linux, and macOS.

 - Version: 0.12.0
 - License: MIT